History of water filters: Greece

 Hippocrates conducted his own experiments in water purification.
 His theory of the four humors of the body led him to believe that the maintenance of good health required that the four humors be kept in balance.
 He recommended that feverish patients immerse themselves in a bath of cool water, which would help realign the temperature and harmony of the four humors.
-Hippocrates believed that water had to be clean and pure and he designed a crude water filter to “purify” the water he used for his patients.
+Hippocrates believed that water had to be clean and pure.
+Rainwater was the best water, but had to be boiled and strained before drinking to get rid of the "bad smell" and to avoid hoarseness of the voice.
+He designed a crude water filter to “purify” the water he used for his patients.
 Later known as the “Hippocratic sleeve,” this filter was a cloth bag through which water could be poured after being boiled.

 Various methods for masking bad water were used: Diophanes of Nicaea of the first century BC advised putting macerated laurel into rainwater, Paxamus proposed that bruised coral or pounded barley, in a bag, be immersed in bad tasting water. and the eighth century Arabian alchemist, Gerber, described various stills for purifying water that used wick siphons — to transfer water from one vessel to another.

+Mesoamerica

+The Classic Maya at Palenque made household water filters using locally abundant limestone carved into a porous cylinder, made so as to work in a manner strikingly similar to Modern ceramic water filters.